 The big question is, why do the people want a Black Mother figure?
 Before answering it, let's look at some of the characteristics of Black Madonnas.

-Characteristics of Black Virgins
+Characterstics of Black Virgins

-French scholars tend to define only one type of dark Madonna as "authentically black": the first Black Virgins (as the French call them) in Western Europe who were conceived as pitch black from the beginning.
+French scholars tend to define only one type of dark Madonna as "authentically black": the first Black Virgins (as the French call them) in Western Europe, who were conceived as pitch black from the beginning.
 According to Jacques Huynen they share thirteen characteristics.("l'Enigme des Vierges Noires", Editions Jean-Michel Garnier, Chartres: 1994, pp. 31-6)

 1) They are of Romanesque style, sculpted in wood in the 12th and 13th centuries.
 As far as we know no French Black Madonnas were sculpted until the 1100's and none were mentioned in literature until the 1500's.